 Twenty-five FFPE samples of CMM were included in the study and there was a FFPE sample for each patient: 12 melanomas were assigned to the Oral CMM group and 13 to the Cutaneous CMM group.

-In the Oral CMM group there were 3 Cocker Spaniel, 2 cross breed, and one each of a Bull Dog, Golden Retriever, Kerry Blue Terrier, Standard Poodle and Shar Pei.
+In the Oral CMM group there were 3 Cocker Spaniel, 2 Standard Wire-Haired Dachshunds, 2 cross breed, and one each of a Bull Dog, Golden Retriever, Kerry Blue Terrier, Standard Poodle and Shar Pei.
 There were 7 intact males and 5 intact females; median age was 12 years (range 8-14 years).
 Information on the clinical staging work-up was available in 3 out of 12 patients: one dog had stage II, one stage III and one stage IV disease.
 In the Cutaneous CMM group there were 4 cross breed, 2 Rottweiler, and one each of a Basset Hound, Boxer, Giant Schnauzer, Golden Retriever, Labrador Retriever, Scottish Terrier and West Highland White Terrier.
 There were 9 intact males and 4 intact females; median age was 7 years (range 3-13 years).
 Information on the clinical staging work-up was available in 6 out of 13 patients and these were all T1N0M0.

 Histopathology